elastest/elastest-device-emulator-service/docs/dev-docs.md

       pip install -r requirements.txt

       ```
-     This is install all the dependencies to run the service properly and even to integrate the service with other Elastest component such as EMP and ESM.
+     This will install all the dependencies to run the service properly and even to integrate the service with other Elastest component such as EMP and ESM.

+###Docker images:
+The following docker images are currently used in order to make the EDS work successfully:
+ - elastest/eds-frontend: a service used as a GUI or frontend inorder to show all the sensors data in a graph view
+ formate as well as has capability to actuate sesor and actuator
+ - elastest/eds-api: a service contain restfull api that communicate with the elastest component.
+This service is based on
+ OpenAPI specification.
+ - elastest/eds-memsipe: a service with uses accelometers data such as x,y and z axes
+ - elastest/eds-zigbeeipe: a service for zigbee sensor protocol data such as vibration, temperature, movement etc.